Kashmir: A reference to ICJ

 There have been thousands of the cases, where Kashmiri youth were blinded and paralyzed through the use of pellet guns and other manual tactics of incapacitating the Kashmiris.

-After the martyrdom of Burhan Wani in July 2016, youth became the prime target of Indian forces; thousands of Kashmiri youth have been arrested, tortured and ultimately killed in fake encounters by Indian forces.
+After the Shahdat of Burhan Wani in July 2016, youth became the prime target of Indian forces; thousands of Kashmiri youth have been arrested, tortured and ultimately killed in fake encounters by Indian security forces.

 There has been total clampdown in the India-occupied part of Kashmir with acts of state-sponsored genocide, conspiracy to commit genocide, inciting RSS cadres to commit genocide of the Kashmiri people with total media blackout and impunity under discriminatory laws.